peter-bread/2023-AIAREnhancedTech/mock-up/mock-up-page.md

 - Watson will be programmed to understand natural language queries from users, allowing them to ask questions or seek clarification on specific elements within the diagrams.
 - Integrating Watson seamlessly into the application presents challenges.
 We must ensure that Watson's responses are accurate and relevant.
 Additionally, aligning Watson's virtual presence within the augmented reality environment in a way that enhances user interaction without obstructing the view of the diagrams is crucial for a smooth and immersive experience.

+### Enhanced User Interface

+- In our beta release, we're focusing on refining the user interface to ensure a more intuitive and seamless interaction.
+- During the development process, we've gathering feedback from users to understand their needs and preferences.
+Incorporating this feedback into our beta release allows us to address any usability issues, refine features, and enhance the overall user experience.

+### Expanded Diagram Library

+Building upon the success of our initial diagrams, we're expanding our diagram library to include a wider range of documentation.
+This ensures that users have access to a diverse set of diagrams, catering to different learning objectives and interests.
+From simple concepts to more advanced topics, our goal is to provide comprehensive coverage that meets the needs of our diverse user base.

+### Performance Optimization and Bug Fixes

+In the beta release, we're prioritizing performance optimization and bug fixes to deliver a more reliable experience.
+We encountered an issue where the diagrams would sometimes spawn in pink; we are curretnly wokring to adress this issue.